-This leads to the third teaching to the Gentiles in 2 Nephi 26:12-13.
-They need to be convinced that Christ, the Eternal God, works "mighty miracles, signs, and wonders, among the children of men according to their faith" (v.
-13).
-Faith is the key to these miracles and wonders.
-This faith must be centered in Christ.
-For the most part the Christian world denies miracles, signs, and wonders, claiming they were done away after the first century AD.
-Nephi saw this future denial and wrote,

-And they deny the power of God, the Holy One of Israel; and they say unto the people: Hearken unto us, and hear ye our precept; for behold there is no God today, for the Lord and the Redeemer hath done his work, and he hath given his power unto men (2 Nephi 28:5).
+This leads to the third teaching to the Gentiles.
+They need to be convinced that Christ, the Eternal God, works "mighty miracles, signs, and wonders, among the children of men according to their faith" (2 Nephi 26:13).
+Christ-centered faith is the key to these miracles and wonders.
+For the most part the Christian world denies miracles, signs, and wonders, claiming they were done away after the first century A.D.
+Nephi saw this future denial and wrote, "And they deny the power of God, the Holy One of Israel; and they say unto the people: Hearken unto us, and hear ye our precept; for behold there is no God today, for the Lord and the Redeemer hath done his work, and he hath given his power unto men" (2 Nephi 28:5).